-Frequently asked questions about taking part
+Frequently asked questions

 This page lists questions frequently asked about taking part in the NHS-Galleri trial, and their answers.

-What happens after your 24 month appointment
+What happens after your last trial appointment

 You can ask for the collection of information about your health from the NHS to stop at any time, and you do not have to give a reason why.
 However, information about you that has already been collected will be kept.